Panzerschrek/U-00DC-Sprache-site/_posts/2023-07-24-switch-operator.md

 ### The Main Feature

 Ok great, `switch` in Ü is pretty flexible.
-But this is not a main feature of the `switch` operator.
+But this is not the main feature of the `switch` operator.
 There is something else.

 The `switch` operator has though some limitations.